Clarke Island (Tasmania)

-The Clarke Island (also known by its Indigenous name of Lungtalanana Island), part of the Furneaux Group, is an 82 km2 island in Bass Strait, south of Cape Barren Island, about 15 mi off the northeast coast of Tasmania, Australia.
+The Clarke Island, also known by its Indigenous name of Lungtalanana (from the palawa kani language), part of the Furneaux Group, is an 82 km2 island in Bass Strait, south of Cape Barren Island (palawa kani: Truwana), about 15 mi off the northeast coast of Tasmania, Australia.
 Banks Strait separates the island from Cape Portland on the mainland.
+Clarke Island is the third-largest island in the Furneaux Group, and Tasmania's eighth largest island.

 Off its west coast lies the shipwreck of HMS Litherland, which sank in 1853 and was discovered in 1983.
-Clarke Island is Tasmania's eighth largest island.

 History

+Early occupation

+Clarke Island is known to Aboriginal Tasmanians as Lungtalanana.
+Aboriginal peoples occupied and used the land while it was still connected to the mainland, before the Last Glacial Period, and it is estimated that the island was occupied until around 6,500 years ago.
+There are many archaeological sites on the island, showing evidence of Aboriginal occupation and land use over a long period.
+When sea levels rose and Lungtalanana became an island, occupation ceased and Aboriginal people did not occupy the island again until they were taken there by sealers in 1810.
+They then lived mainly in huts around the area now known as Spike Bay.